Adoptee Excellence Scholarship

 2024 Scholarship Application Deadline: Friday, April 26, 2024 at 11:59PM EST.

-Also-Known-As is thrilled to announce the recipient of our 2023 Adoptee Excellence Scholarship.
-Please join us in congratulating Mya Bogers!
+Also-Known-As is thrilled to announce Anderson Acord as the recipient of our 2024 Adoptee Excellence Scholarship—please join us in congratulating him!

 About the Selection Process

 Qualities the Also-Known-As Scholarship Committee looked for in our recipient, beyond high academic achievement, were a strong sense of adoptee identity; dedication to both the adoptee community and to their local community; ambition and drive to achieve both short- and long-term goals; and individual growth, among others.
-This process proved to be extremely thoughtful and thorough; no two candidates were the same, which made the Committee’s job both exciting and difficult.
-Mya’s powerful use of her adoptee identity in her personal life, academics, and professional goals resonated greatly with the Committee.
-They were also highly impressed by her maturity, resilience, pride in her Guatemalan heritage, willingness to help and empower others, and by the steps she has already taken at such a young age to achieve her goals.
+This process proved to be extremely thoughtful and thorough; no two candidates were the same, which made the committee’s job both exciting and difficult.
+Anderson’s powerful use of his adoptee identity in his personal life, academics, and professional goals resonated greatly with the committee.
+They were also highly impressed by his maturity, resilience, willingness to help and empower others, and by the steps he has already taken at such a young age to achieve his goals.

-This year, we received over 60 applicants from across the country, each of a high caliber with outstanding academic performance.
-Candidates were internationally adopted at various ages and from eight countries: China, Colombia, Ethiopia, Guatemala, Kazakhstan, Kenya, Russia, and South Korea.
-The Committee carefully reviewed each application to find candidates that best exemplified the scholarship’s mission: to honor an adoptee student whose integrity, drive, and leadership has led them to serving others while pursuing a life of purpose and significance.
-Led by Also-Known-As Board member Katie Mantele, the Committee sought out applicants who, while facing and exploring their own adoptee and racial identities—as well as the complexities and nuances that accompany them—have also used their unique experiences to help others find their own voice and place.
-The Committee was deeply moved by these young adoptees who have pursued personal and academic excellence, as well as distinguished themselves as leaders at their schools, in their communities, and within the larger international adoptee community.
+This year, the committee received 75 applicants from across the country, representing 30 states, each of a high caliber with outstanding academic performance.
+Candidates were internationally adopted at various ages and from ten countries: Brazil, China, Ethiopia, Guatemala, Kazakhstan, Russia, South Korea, Taiwan, Uganda, and Vietnam.
+They carefully reviewed each application to find candidates that best exemplified the scholarship’s mission: to honor an adoptee student whose integrity, drive, and leadership has led them to serving others while pursuing a life of purpose and significance, and sought out applicants who, while facing and exploring their own adoptee and racial identities—as well as the complexities and nuances that accompany them—have also used their unique experiences to help others find their own voice and place.
+Each committee member was deeply moved by these young adoptees who have pursued personal and academic excellence, as well as distinguished themselves as leaders at their schools, in their communities, and within the larger international adoptee community.

-Also-Known-As would like to extend a heartfelt thank you to Emily Brillon, Nathan Ferch, Isabelle St. Clair, Adam van Eeckhout, and Margaret Yannopoulos for their time, empathy, care, and dedication to each and every applicant.
+Also-Known-As would like to extend a heartfelt thank you to Emily Brillon, Nathan Ferch, Katie Mantele, Andrew McFarland, Isabelle St. Clair, Adam van Eeckhout, and Margaret Yannopoulos for their time, empathy, care, and dedication to each and every applicant.

 The Also-Known-As Adoptee Excellence Scholarship would not be possible without the support and enthusiasm of our community.
 If you would like to help support the scholarship, please donate to our scholarship fund.
-You can make a one-time donation to the scholarship fund here or email us at scholarship@alsoknownas.org for more information.
+You can learn more about how to donate here.

 Graphic promoting the Adoptee Excellence Scholarship, with an application due date of April 26